Scott L. Smith Jr.: Career and personal life

-Writing projects
+Writing and podcasting

 In 2010, Smith began a series of articles exploring the Lembas waybread as a symbol for the Eucharist in The Lord of the Rings by J. R. R. Tolkien.
-The Lembas, for example, originated as a waybread for the Elves' Great Journey to the Undying Lands, as the Manna was the waybread for the Israelites during the Exodus to the Promised Land.
-These articles were eventually published as an anthology entitled Lord of the Rings and the Eucharist.
+These articles were published as an anthology, Lord of the Rings and the Eucharist.
 Actor Kevin O'Brien, who has portrayed J. R. R. Tolkien on EWTN and elsewhere, narrated the audiobook version of Lord of the Rings and the Eucharist.

-Since 2010, Smith has worked as freelance essayist and lecturer on Biblical topics, including typology, Mariology, and Biblical references in contemporary books and movies.
-Smith has written extensively on the Virgin Mary and is a frequent lecturer on the subject.
+Since 2010, Smith has worked as a freelance essayist and lecturer on Biblical topics, including typology, Mariology, and Biblical references in contemporary books and movies.
+Smith has written and lectured on Mary, mother of Jesus.

 Smith has written on Catholic and Christian themes appearing in comics, science fiction, and current movies.
-A collection of his articles on these topics was recently published as The Theology of Sci-Fi: The Christian's Guide to the Galaxy.
+A collection of his articles on these topics was published as The Theology of Sci-Fi: The Christian's Guide to the Galaxy.

 In 2018, Smith collaborated with Louisiana historian Brian J. Costello on a series of biographies of holy men and beatified people, entitled Blessed Is He Who ...: Models of Catholic Manhood.

-As of 2019, Smith is serving as the co-host of the Catholic Nerds Podcast.
-On Episode 5, the Catholic Nerds interviewed Zac Mabry, who played "Porky" in the 1994 film The Little Rascals, about his conversion to Catholicism.

 Smith co-authored with Fr.
 Donald Calloway the Consecration to St. Joseph for Children and Families.

 In 2025, Smith published a Catholic overview of near-death experiences.
 This work, Near Death Experiences, is believed to be the first comprehensive Catholic treatment of the subject from an historical, Biblical, and contemporary perspective.

-As a pioneer of the Catholic Horror subgenre, Smith is also the author of several horror novels, including The Seventh Word and The Cajun Zombie Chronicles.
-His novels are all set in a fictionalized version of his hometown of New Roads, Louisiana.
+Smith has written several horror novels, including The Seventh Word and The Cajun Zombie Chronicles.

+As of 2019, Smith co-hosts the Catholic Nerds Podcast.